 Water

 Beer purists will say an ESB is an ESB due to the Burton-upon-Trent water.
 Sulfates do enhance the bitter perception of the beer.
-Knowing your water profile can really help you to determine what water treatments you should add to your beer.

 No matter where you start, keep in mind the breakdown of Burton-upon-Trent water profile: